Jay Jalisi: Early life and career

 Jalisi was born on November 17, 1965, in Hyderabad, Sindh, Pakistan.
 His family is from India and later moved to Pakistan, and then to Bangladesh, where his father taught at a medical school.
 He graduated from B. V. S. Parsi High School in Karachi, Pakistan and later attended the University of Karachi, where he earned a M.D. degree in 1990.
 After graduating, he moved to the United States and worked positions at Harvard University and the Cleveland Clinic.
 He came to Baltimore in 1997 to attend Johns Hopkins University, where he earned a M.P.H. degree in international health systems in 1998.
 While at Hopkins, Jalisi got into real estate investing, using money from family members to buy an apartment building where he lived after learning it was in foreclosure.
 He was previously a medical doctor and has co-authored two medical textbooks on diseases of the ears, nose, and throat, but eventually stepped back from his medical career to become a full-time real estate investor.

+In the legislature

 In December 2013, Jalisi filed to run for the Maryland House of Delegates in District 10.
 He won the Democratic primary, receiving 17.4 percent of the vote, coming in second only behind Delegate Adrienne A. Jones.
 Jalisi won the general election with 28.7 percent of the vote.

-In the legislature

 Jalisi was sworn into the Maryland House of Delegates on January 14, 2015.
 Up until the appointment of Bilal Ali, he was the only Muslim serving in the Maryland General Assembly.

+Jalisi was a member of the Judiciary Committee in 2015, afterwards serving on the Environment and Transportation Committee until 2023.
+He was also a member of the Legislative Black Caucus of Maryland, the Maryland Military Installation Legislative Caucus, and the Maryland Legislative Asian-American and Pacific-Islander Caucus.

 In November 2019, Jalisi filed to run in the 2020 Maryland 7th congressional district special election to fill out the term of the late Elijah Cummings, and in the overlapping regular 2020 election for the same congressional seat.
 He was defeated by Kweisi Mfume in the Democratic primary for both elections.

 In April 2022, Jalisi filed to run for Maryland Senate to succeed retiring Senator Delores G. Kelley.
 He was defeated in the Democratic primary, placing second to state Delegate Ben Brooks.